If you’re new to tattooing, the amount of information about becoming a tattoo artist can be overwhelming.

 When shading, you’ll usually use the whip shading and pendulum shading technique.
-Not sure how to do it?
-Find out how here.

 When you are shading with just black and gray, then you can have your needles a bit more shallow than what you would do if you were packing color.
 Also, curved mags and bugpin needles will help you gut much smoother shades than standard needles.

 For more information read our comprehensive guide to shading and packing.